xtian/wtfismygearscore.com/README.md

 bin/setup
 ```

-If you are using Windows this will not work and you are on your own.
-Good luck!
+If you are not using Homebrew, you will need to manually install Postgres and Redis and then run `bin/rails db:setup db:migrate`

 ## Starting the app